Determining the sales tax treatment of shipping and handling can be complicated. The short answer is: the rules vary by state.

 Sales tax is exempt if:

-shipping charges are billed as a separate line item from the price of the item and are paid by the customer (indirectly or directly),
+The seller bills shipping charges as a separate line item on the invoice, and the customer pays them either directly or indirectly.

 shipment is made directly to the customer.